gyorilab/emmaa/doc/reports/month7_report.rst

 mechanisms, where they can be examined by anyone.
 This could change science profoundly."

-ASKE systems have the potential to go beyond this ambitious goal by
+ASKE systems have the potential to go beyond this ambitious goal by:

 - actively searching for new discoveries and data,

 - autonomously updating a set of models by integrating new discoveries,

 - designing model analysis experiments to understand the effect of this new knowledge

 - reporting the effect of new discoveries on scientific questions relevant to the user